Introduction to Circuit Switching

 1.The First Phase

-In the first phase the dedicated routing system or in other words we may call it as the connection path is established between the sender and the receiver.
-For this connection to be created one needs to have few mandatory requirements like source and the destination address and once the mandatory requirements are present the connection is established in physical layers.
+In the first phase, the dedicated routing system, or in other words, may call it the connection path, is established between the sender and the receiver.
+For this connection to be created, one needs to have few mandatory requirements like source and the destination address, and once the mandatory requirements are present, the connection is established in physical layers.

 2.The Second Phase

-Now once the connection is established, this connection which is physical and dedicated would stay permanent for the rest of the conversation.
-In this phase there is no addressing method involved.
-In this phase the switches would use time slot (TDM) or the occupied band (FDM) for routing the data from the sender to the receiver.
-The data which is been sent is continuous although there might be some intermittent periods of silence during the data transmission.
+Now once the connection is established, this connection which is physical and dedicated, would stay permanent for the rest of the conversation.
+In this phase, there is no addressing method involved.
+In this phase, the switches would use a time slot (TDM) or the occupied band (FDM) for routing the data from the sender to the receiver.
+The data which has been sent is continuous, although there might be some intermittent periods of silence during the data transmission.

 3.The Third Phase

 This is the final phase of the circuit switching method and is the circuit disconnect phase.
 This gets initiated if the sender or the receiver needs to disconnect the path.
-The disconnect signal is sent to all the switches which are involved in the circuit where in it is commanded to release the resources involved in this connection and break the connection present.
+The disconnect signal is sent to all the switches involved in the circuit, where it is commanded to release the resources involved in this connection and break the connection present.

 Advantages and Disadvantages of Circuit Switching

-Now that we have understood the intricacies of the portion of circuit switching, we must also know about the advantages and disadvantages that come along with this technique.
+Now that we have understood the intricacies of circuit switching, we must also know about the advantages and disadvantages that come with this technique.

 Let us first look at the advantages:

-- Option of dedicated connection also enables the smooth data transmission over the physical lines for a longer period of time.
+- The option of a dedicated connection also enables smooth data transmission over the physical lines for a longer period of time.

-- With advantages of dedicated physical path, there comes disadvantages along its way as the channel even if busy or free can’t be used for any other data transmission.
+- There are disadvantages along its way with the advantages of a dedicated physical path as the channel can’t be used for any other data transmission, even if busy or free.

-- In case of silence period, the dedicated established connection would face wastage of bandwidth.
+- In the case of the silence period, the dedicated established connection would face wastage of bandwidth.

-- The time involved in establishment of connection between the sender and the receiver is huge and thus frequent connection and break of connection is vastly avoided.
+- The time involved in the establishment of a connection between the sender and the receiver is huge, and thus frequent connection and break of connection are vastly avoided.

-Now that we have a comprehensive knowledge about circuit switching, we would like to sum up the main points we encountered during this course.
-The circuit switching offers a great technique in breaking down the network resources into smaller pieces for optimized utilization of data transfer and is made sure that a constant data rate is maintained for uninterrupted transfer of data.
+Now that we have comprehensive knowledge about circuit switching, we would like to sum up the main points we encountered during this course.
+The circuit switching offers a great technique in breaking down the network resources into smaller pieces for optimized data transfer utilisation and is made sure that a constant data rate is maintained for uninterrupted data transfer.
 This technique is also vastly used in telephone connections.
-Lastly in the techniques talked about earlier (FDM and TDM), FDM technique uses the bands division and vastly used in transmission of multiple data signals combined and TDM uses the concept of frames division.
+Lastly, in the techniques talked about earlier (FDM and TDM), the FDM technique uses the bands division and vastly used in the transmission of multiple data signals combined, and TDM uses the concept of frames division.

 This is a guide to What is Circuit Switching.
 Here we discuss an introduction to Circuit Switching, with the three phases, advantages and disadvantages.
 You can also go through our other related articles to learn more –